DerGuru/The-Resonant/Chapters/P2-01 - Between Storm and Step.md

 On his way out, he passed Harris again at the badge reader.
 The man swiped his card, looked over and nodded.

-Jason nodded back, stepped into the brighter corridor and felt the city press back in—a slow, granular tide.
+Jason nodded back, stepped into the brighter corridor and felt the city press back in - a slow, granular tide.
 The cluster’s shape rode behind it all, a faint spiral superimposed on maps and hallways.

 *Don’t follow it yet.*